jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 ![First step of character recognition by Alice-OCR](Alice1.png)

-_Source : Portrait of Lena Söderberg, (c) Playboy, 1972, with tacit permission from Playboy, included in a personnal hard-copy_
+_Source : Portrait of Lena Söderberg, (c) Playboy, 1972, with tacit permission from Playboy, included in a personal hard-copy_

 You would run  a first analysis, which would produce  a candidate text in the  window right half.
 In  the left-half, the characters  would be